Mariners vs. Angels: Betting Trends, Records ATS, Home/Road Splits

 Mariners Recent Betting Performance

-- The Mariners have played as the favorite in five of their past 10 games and have gone 3-2 in those contests.
+- The Mariners have played as the favorite in six of their past 10 games and have gone 4-2 in those contests.

+- When it comes to hitting the over, the Mariners and their opponents are 6-3-1 in their last 10 games with a total.

 Explore More About This Game